GiovaniPM/DMNTests/Courses/JDE INSTALL/JD Edwards 9.2 Standalone (DEMO) Installation Tutorial .md

 >**<span style="color:red;">🛑Very important:</span>** Select Option 2 Administrator Option while installing Oracle DB 12c Client.
 Oracle Documentation state that “Runtime” also will work.
 So you may use them if running low on space.

+> [!NOTE]
->**<span style="color:red;">📓Note:</span>** Oracle 12c 32 bit Client required non-administrator user for Installation, during the installation Enter the non-administrator user for installing Oracle 12c Client.
+> Oracle 12c 32 bit Client required non-administrator user for Installation, during the installation Enter the non-administrator user for installing Oracle 12c Client.
 If you already created non admin user use option 1 or use option 2 allow OUI to create non admin user ID.

 ![Oracle1](https://raw.githubusercontent.com/GiovaniPM/DMNTests/main/Courses/JDE%20INSTALL/Images/s133rsut.bmp)